gvwilson/sensibleadventures/cloudherd/reboot.md

         *   but makes a point of going past Sensy's house in the hopes of being able to tell her
     *   see Dorbu charming the villagers
         *   thanking them for breakfast
-        *   "Been a long time since we had anything better than porridge"
         *   "Particularly liked the peppers with the eggs"
     *   Thokmay shows up with his mask on
         *   Dorbu tells him to remove it
-        *   Kulbinder: "Is the Colonel still resting?"
+        *   Kulbinder: "My orders"
-        *   Dorbu blinks at the apparent non sequitur: "Yes"
+        *   Dorbu: "At least be polite"
         *   Thokmay reluctantly takes off his mask
         *   Noxy wonders if he wears it to hide his scars
         *   Introduces herself